raq929/wdi-instructor-challenge/README.md

 This is a basic application that allows a user to search for movies in using the OMDb database, and to favorite those movies.

+###Deployed Site

+The site is deployed at https://ga-coding-challenge.herokuapp.com/

 ### Technologies

 This uses a Ruby/Sinatra backend that serves json to the front end.
 There is no real database, instead, the server writes to a .json file.
 The front end uses JavaScript and jQuery.